Sparse polynomial surrogates for aerodynamic computations with random inputs: Non-adapted sparse reconstruction by --minimization

 \subsection{Theoretical background}

-We basically follow the introductory paper of Cand\`es \& Wakin~\cite{CAN08} in this introductory section to CS.
+We basically follow the introductory paper of Cand\`es \& Wakin~\cite{CAN08} in this short presentation of CS.
 The sparse signal to be reconstructed is the polynomial surrogate model $\surr{\model}_\torder$ of total order $\torder$, for which information is obtained by recording $\nquad$ values of the model $\model$:

 Typically $\vsensing_\ell$ is a sinusoid and $\QoI_\ell$ is a Fourier coefficient if a Fourier transform is applied, or a Dirac function $\vsensing_\ell(\xg)=\delta(\xg-\xig_\ell)$ if the model $\model$ is evaluated at some sampling point $\xig_\ell$: $\smash{\QoI_\ell=\model(\xig_\ell)}$.
 This latter sensing procedure is the one considered in this work.
 Letting $\msensing$ be the $\nquad\times(\cardinal+1)$ sensing matrix of which rows are the vectors $\smash{\cjg{\vsensing}_1,\cjg{\vsensing}_2,\dots\cjg{\vsensing}_\nquad}$ ($\cjg{\boldsymbol a}$ is the conjugate transpose of ${\boldsymbol a}$), the process of recovering a discretized version $\smash{\modelg\in\Rset^{P+1}}$ of the model $\model$ from the observation of $\nquad$ outputs $\vQoI=\smash{(\QoI_1,\QoI_2,\dots\QoI_\nquad)^\itr}$ reads: